lk-geimfari/mimesis/docs/index.rst

 |build|

-Elizabeth is a library to generate fake data.
+Elizabeth is a library to generate dummy data.
 It's very useful when you need to bootstrap your database.
 Elizabeth doesn't have any dependencies.

-At this moment a library has 9 supported locales:
+At this moment a library has 14 supported locales:

+    - Dansk (da)
+    - Deutsch (de)
     - English (en)
     - Español (es)
-    - Deutsch (de)
+    - Suomi (fi)
     - Français (fr)
+    - Íslenska (is)
     - Italiano (it)
+    - Nederlands (nl)
+    - Norsk (no)
+    - Português (pt)
     - Português (pt-br)
     - Русский  (ru)
-    - Norsk (no)
     - Svenska (sv)

 Installation